derekatab/GraphicsTemp/README.md

 # GraphicsTemp

-This repository contains interesting OpenGL projects I am working on.
-These projects explore various graphics programming concepts, including rendering, shaders, transformations, and more.
+This repository is for personal reference and contains neat OpenGL projects I am working on.
+Trying to learn rendering, shaders, transformations.

 ## Getting Started